 The process control laboratory capability includes three independent but complementary process units (Armfield PCT50, PCT51, and PCT53) providing an introduction to the fundamental principles of process control engineering.
 Each is a water-based process and provides a demonstration of a different single PID loop using level, flow, or pressure as the measured variable.

 Each of the units is independently operable and controlled by software installed on a dedicated PC with a USB connection.
 The effect of making changes to the system or to the controller configuration can be investigated by applying repeatable disturbances to the process, demonstrating the need for correct matching of system characteristics and controller settings.
 The software allows all appropriate measurements and controller settings to be displayed continuously and recorded for later analysis.

 In addition to the units above, the laboratory also has an Amfield PCT40 process control unit.
 This unit is also computer-controlled and is used in this course to demonstrate temperature control as a complement to the level, flow, and pressure control systems described above.

 Together, these four units give the students a complete exposure to process control.

 Description: A commercially-available distillation simulation program provided by Simulation Solutions, Inc., demonstrates all aspects of the distillation of a pentane/hexane mixture in a seven-tray distillation column.
 Start-up, operation, shut-down, upset analysis, error analysis, troubleshooting, and optimization are covered.
 Students operate the simulation program following instructions in the student handbook which accompanies the software.

 Continuous Improvement through Modernization:

-Fall 2017 – With Western Refining gift funding, Armfield heat exchanger and reactor units were added to the lab.
+Fall 2017 – With Western Refining gift funding, Armfield heat exchanger, process control, and reactor units were added to the lab.
 The fifty year old concentric pipe heat exchanger was retired.

 Spring 2017 – With funding provided by student technology fees, a commercial distillation column simulator was purchased and used in the lab for the first time.